• Skip to primary navigation

 It is your responsibility to be able to track and reference the jobs you’ve applied to by job title and company.
 In a recruiter’s mind, the job they have to fill is the only one you have applied to.

-It’s possible that recruiter fails to mention the full job title and company name during the call.
+It’s possible that the recruiter fails to mention the full job title and company name during the call.

 Don’t feel embarrassed to ask for more information or to clarify the job they are calling about.
 Simply ask them to repeat what company they are with and the job title.